dagronf/DFSearchKit/README.md

    assert(false)
 }

-let documentURL = URL(string: ("doc-url://d1.txt")!
-indexer.add(documentURL, text: "This is my first document")
+indexer.add(textURL: "doc-url://d1.txt", text: "This is my first document")

 let fileURL = // <the url for some file on disk>
 indexer.add(fileURL, mimeType: "application/pdf")